Skip to content

 Do agencies guarantee minimum earnings?

 Legitimate agencies generally do not guarantee earnings because your income depends heavily on your effort, schedule, and performance.
 Be very skeptical of any agency promising specific income figures.
 What good agencies do guarantee is support, training, and fair payment of what you earn.
-If an agency promises unrealistic earnings, it’s likely a red flag.

 How do independent models handle taxes?